54 HOURS ART SQUAT

 9. What formats of artistic expression are possible?

-The main goal of the Art Squat is the idea – not the finished product. it’s about the journey, not the final destination.
+The main goal of the Art Squat is the process – not the finished product.
+It’s about the journey, not the final destination.
 We are looking for your work-in-progress, mock-ups, unpolished concepts, rough drafts, sketches, studies, explorations, proposals, early-stage storyboards and unfinished compositions.
 All ideas will be shown, shared and discussed in a final presentation with friends and guests.